TrevorJamesLeslie/budget_planner_PP3/README.md

 - [SoloLrarn](https://www.sololearn.com/en/) - Python constant practise.
 - [Study Music, Concentration, Focus](https://www.youtube.com/results?search_query=study+music+concentration+focus) - To keep me calm during work.

-# Conclusion

-The Budget Planner project provides a robust and user-friendly solution for managing personal finances.
-With its integration with Google Sheets, I can easily track my income and expenses, generate summaries, and make informed financial decisions.
-The CLI interface ensures accessibility and ease of use, making budget management straightforward and efficient.
-This tool has greatly helped me in understanding my finances better and planning my budget effectively.

 ### Acknowledgements